 - Presenting findings to all levels of management

 BI analysts may also be responsible for competitor analysis, keeping up to date with industry trends, and exploring where their organisation can improve and reduce costs.
-Depending on the organisation involved, a BI analyst may be responsible for developing or researching a suitable business intelligence solution which is appropriate for the needs of the company.
+Depending on the organisation involved, a BI analyst may be responsible for developing or researching a suitable business intelligence solution that is appropriate for the needs of the company.

 What qualifications does a BI analyst need?

-An educational background in areas such as mathematics, computer science or another technology subject is essential for this field and it's often required (or strongly preferred) that aspiring BI analysts obtain an undergraduate degree.
+An educational background in areas such as mathematics, computer science, or another technology subject is essential for this field and it's often required (or strongly preferred) that aspiring BI analysts obtain an undergraduate degree.

-BI analysts should have training experience in various analytic processes, such as enterprise, SWOT, and PESTEL analysis, as well as have experience of technologies like SQL.
+BI analysts should have training experience in various analytic processes, such as enterprise, SWOT, and PESTEL analysis, as well as have experience in technologies like SQL.
 It would also be beneficial for an aspiring BI analyst to be trained in areas such as management and scenario planning.

 Whilst technically not necessary, it would be useful to get certified when participating in this field.
 The benefits of earning a certification include professional recognition, professional development opportunities, and an increased salary certified BI analysts see a 16% average increase.
 There are different programmes available with varying levels of certification, so it's important for a BI analyst to find one that closely aligns with their goals.